 In 2008, Blue Skies established its Sponsor-A-Child Donor Program.
 That same year the One-time Little Wishes Program was formed, offering children an opportunity to receive support for school trips, summer camp, ASB cards, sports cleats, bicycle & helmet, and other individual needs.

-In 2009, Blue Skies established a unique Driver's Education Scholarship Program for 15 to 17 year olds.
+In 2009, Blue Skies established a unique Driver's Education Scholarship Program for those ages 15 - 17 year olds.
 Additionally, it formalized the Instrument Loaner Program for children wishing to participate in their school band or orchestra but could not otherwise afford the instrument rental fee.

 In 2010, Blue Skies formalized its Winter Warm-Up Program to provide a warm coat, hat, gloves, scarf and blanket to our children who need it most.
 Blue Skies partnered for the first time with Sole4Souls to distribute brand new shoes and socks, establishing an annual Shoe Give Program.
 That same year, The Josh Fueston Swim to Live Fund was established by Laurie Fueston, in memory of 19yo Josh Fueston, an avid swimmer, to provide enrichment support to children who wish for swimming lessons, help with swim team fees, or are in need of swim therapy.
 Blue Skies is the administrator of this fund.

-In 2014, moved its office to a larger facility and changed the age of children served from 6 to 15 years to be 6 to 18th birthday or graduation from high school, whichever comes first.
+In 2014, moved its office to a larger facility and changed the age of children served from 6 to 15 years to now serve ages 6 to 18th birthday or graduation from high school, whichever comes first.
 In 2016, we again increased our facility space from 665 square feet to over 1,000 square feet, a much needed expansion.
 Blue Skies for Children is an active member of the Whatcom/Bellingham Chamber of Commerce, Whatcom Women in Business and Women Sharing Hope, and continues to act as the distribution arm in Whatcom County for Sleep Train Foster Kids program.